 Perinatal/infantile-onset HPP: Infants, Children, and Adolescents: 2 mg/kg 3 times weekly or 1 mg/kg 6 times weekly.
 May increase dose for lack of efficacy (eg, no improvement in respiratory status, growth, or radiographic findings) up to 3 mg/kg 3 times weekly (maximum: 9 mg/kg per week).

-Juvenile-onset HPP: Children, Adolescents, and Adults: 2 mg/kg 3 times weekly or 1 mg/kg 6 times weekly.
+Juvenile-onset HPP: Children and Adolescents: 2 mg/kg 3 times weekly or 1 mg/kg 6 times weekly.